 Main features to include in an Intranet portal

 A high-performing intranet should integrate with the work-critical apps and programs that coworkers use day by day.
-Thus, consider those intranet platforms that provide built-in integrations with tools like Google Workspace or Slack.
+Thus, consider those intranet portals that provide built-in integrations with tools like Google Workspace or Slack.
 A full integration with your business suites will make access easier for employees and will help create a unified work environment.

 Communication and collaboration

-Another highly valued feature of an Intranet is analytics.
+Another highly valued feature of an intranet is analytics.
 You should be able to track employee engagement and analyze the results to understand what works the best (and what doesn’t work at all).
 You can analyze the following metrics:

 - The number of users and sessions;

-- Number of page vists;
+- Number of page visits;

 - Devices and browsers used;